 There are also many strategies that can help to compensate for problems.
 These will vary for different jobs and different people and it can be a matter of experimenting to find out what works for you.
 However, some advice can apply to most jobs.
 For example, remember that tasks become more manageable if broken down into small stages so that they are less overwhelming.
 Another example is to arrange to do particularly demanding tasks at times of the day when you are at your most alert.

 You can find more information on the use of strategies and external aids in other Headway publications.
-Of particular relevance are the factsheets Difficulties with decision making after brain injury (PDF) and Coping with memory problems after brain injury (PDF), and the booklets Memory problems after brain injury (PDF) and Managing fatigue after brain injury (PDF).
+Of particular relevance are the factsheets Difficulties with decision making after brain injury (PDF) and Coping with memory problems - practical strategies (PDF), and the booklets Memory problems after brain injury (PDF) and Managing fatigue after brain injury (PDF).

 Arrange for careful monitoring and feedback